brgillis/SHE_Validation/doc/prog_ccvd.rst

      - Required
      - Default
    * - ``--vis_calibrated_frame_listfile <filename>``
-     - ``.json`` listfile pointing to ``.xml`` data products of type DpdVisCalibratedFrame, containing VIS science images for each exposure in an observation
+     - ``.json`` listfile pointing to ``.xml`` data products of type DpdVisCalibratedFrame, containing VIS science images for each exposure in an observation.
      - yes
      - N/A
    * - ``--mer_final_catalog_listfile <filename>``
-     - ``.json`` listfile pointing to ``.xml`` data products of type DpdMerFinalCatalog, containing MER object catalogs for all tiles overlapping an observation
+     - ``.json`` listfile pointing to ``.xml`` data products of type DpdMerFinalCatalog, containing MER object catalogs for all tiles overlapping an observation.
      - yes
      - N/A
    * - ``--she_validated_measurements_product <filename>``
-     - ``.xml`` data product of type DpdSheValidatedMeasurements, containing shear estimates of all objects in an observation
+     - ``.xml`` data product of type DpdSheValidatedMeasurements, containing shear estimates of all objects in an observation.
      - yes
      - N/A
    * - ``--pipeline_config <filename>``